What You Need to Know About Medical Bankruptcies

 Do medical bills affect your credit score?
 Just like regular bills, your credit score can plummet if you toss medical bills in a drawer and put off paying them.
 It’s important to notify hospitals, health providers, and insurers right away if you think a payment will be late, or if you want to request a payment plan.

 Paying a portion of your bill, even a small amount, is still better than making no payment at all—it keeps you on better terms with the recipient.
-If you don’t have the funds available to make a payment on time, ask about financial assistance programs that may be available to you.
+If you don’t have the funds available to make a payment on time, ask about financial bankruptcy and medical bill relief programs that may be available to you.

 2. Double check your medical bills